brendanconnolly/BlogPosts/Testing1_why_code.md

  I was working with, but there  as they ssaw that I was reading the code they were checking in I found they were more eager to work with me proactively.
 They also seemed to become more aware that other people were looking at their code so they were more self conscious of how it looked.
 It's like working on a project for your home if its somewhere few people (if any) will see then you might not be so concerned with how it looks, or how polished it is.
-However, if you know visitors will be looking you want to make the finished product look nice.  [better example]
+However, if you know visitors will be looking you want to make the finished product look nice.

  The more I looked at their code, asked questions about decisions they made, and began to spot potential bugs earlier the more they engaged.
 It was the basis of mutual respect.
 A little respect goes a long way, and it certainly makes people more open to listening to your prespective.
 I wasn't just a tester looking to break their work, to critique their efforts or create new requirements for a feature.
 I was speaking their language, and we were collaborating on the